Kenosha unrest shooting: Civil litigation

 A lawsuit was filed in September 2020 by plaintiffs including the partner of Anthony Huber, seeking damages from Rittenhouse, Facebook, the far-right group Boogaloo Bois, and the Kenosha Guard militia and its commander.
 The suit alleged negligence on the part of Facebook in allowing the Kenosha Guard to call for militia members on its platform and alleged that the defendants had participated in a conspiracy to violate their civil rights.
 The suit was withdrawn by the plaintiffs without comment and dismissed with prejudice in the last week of January 2021.

 On January 4, 2021, Huber's parents and Gaige Grosskreutz each filed $10 million claim notices, against both the city and county, alleging negligence due to inaction in protecting their rights.

 On August 17, 2021, Huber's parents filed a lawsuit in federal court against the Kenosha Police Department and Kenosha County Sheriff's Department, claiming that law enforcement allowed Rittenhouse to harm people peacefully protesting against the police shooting of Jacob Blake.
 Huber's parents amended their lawsuit in January 2022 to add Rittenhouse as a named defendant.
+Rittenhouse sought to have the lawsuit dismissed because it was served to his sister rather than him, while the Kenosha government argued the suit "failed to properly allege federal civil rights claims".
+Judge Lynn Adelman ruled in February 2023 that the suit could proceed.

 Grosskreutz filed a federal lawsuit in the Eastern District of Wisconsin on October 14, 2021, alleging that Kenosha law enforcement officials, including the Kenosha Police Department and the Kenosha Sheriff's office, had coordinated with and encouraged the participation of armed militias, depriving protestors of their constitutional right to freedom of speech.
 Grosskreutz's lawsuit alleges that police enabled the violence by allowing militia to patrol the streets, then funneled protestors toward the armed citizens, telling militia members to take care of the protesters.
+It seeks economic relief for, "emotional distress, humiliation, loss of enjoyment of life, and other pain and suffering".
+In February 2023, Grosskreutz's lawsuit was amended to add Rittenhouse as a defendant.

 Responses

 Public sentiment regarding the shootings was polarized.
 Coverage was both critical and supportive of Rittenhouse's actions, and used terms such as "vigilante" and "terrorist", but also "volunteer" and "maintaining peace" to describe him.

 Writing for the American Bar Association Journal, Matt Reynolds observed that the "scenes in Wisconsin illustrated a tension between the Second Amendment right to bear arms and the First Amendment right to peacefully protest."

-An Economist/YouGov poll conducted with 1,500 adult Americans between November 14–16 found that black Americans overwhelmingly thought Rittenhouse should be found guilty of homicide while White Americans were closely divided.
+An Economist/YouGov poll conducted with 1,500 adult Americans between November 14–16 found that black Americans overwhelmingly thought Rittenhouse should be found guilty of homicide while white Americans were closely divided.

 Snopes tracked Facebook accounts they considered unusual and determined that "foreign-run Facebook accounts celebrated the Rittenhouse verdict."
 Facebook removed the accounts following the report.